 Projects and contracts should not be structured by agencies to avoid the application of the Local Jobs First Policy.

 11 Local Jobs First Guidelines

-The responsible Minister must issue guidelines which must be followed by agencies and suppliers in the application of the Local Jobs First Policy and the Local Jobs First Act 2003.
+The responsible Minister issues Guidelines which must be followed by agencies and suppliers in the application of the Policy and the Act.

-The guidelines are publicly available for both agencies and suppliers to follow.
+The Guidelines are publicly available for both agencies and suppliers to follow.